- InDesign User Guide

 You can use the Smart Text Reflow feature to add or remove pages when you’re typing or editing text.
 This feature is useful when you’re using InDesign as a text editor and you want a new page to be added whenever you type more text than can fit on the current page.
 It’s also useful in avoiding overset text or empty pages for situations in which the text flow changes due to editing text, showing or hiding conditional text, or making other changes to the text flow.

-By default, Smart Text Reflow is limited to master text frames — text frames that are on a master page.
-If the document includes facing pages, master text frames must appear on both left and right master pages, and the master text frames must be threaded for Smart Text Reflow to work.
+By default, Smart Text Reflow is limited to primary text frames — text frames that are on a parent page.
+If the document includes facing pages, primary text frames must appear on both left and right parent pages, and the primary text frames must be threaded for Smart Text Reflow to work.

 Smart Text Reflow settings appear in Type preferences.
 These settings apply to the current document.
 To change default settings for all new documents, close all documents and specify the settings.